ulfschneider/ulfschneider.github.io/_posts/journal/2020-05-01-google-webfonts-helper.md

 ---
 [Mario Ranftl](https://mranftl.com) has written the [Google Webfonts Helper](https://google-webfonts-helper.herokuapp.com/fonts), which makes self-hosting Google fonts as simple as it possibly can be.

-In the process of writing the service worker for my website, I´m caching several contents to speed up response to the users.
-I´m also caching Google fonts.
+The service worker of my website is caching several contents to speed up response to the users.
+Google fonts are also cached.

 Because those fonts come back as *opaque* http responses from Google, they take a lot of space in the cache and can produce even [other problems](https://developers.google.com/web/tools/workbox/guides/handle-third-party-requests) when using a cache-first strategy.